Rahul-Raviprasad/Chitra/base_story.md

 of her dreams who vowed for a twelve year celibacy.
 With whom she had an ambition to challenge for a

-single combat and prove her skills against him.
-Lost in the pool of her thoughts, Chitra came to reality
+single combat and prove her skills against him. (we can introduce Arjuna as a character here)

-only to realise that Arjuna has vanished in the forest without a word.
-She cursed her foolishness to not
+Lost in the pool of her thoughts, Chitra came to reality only to realise that Arjuna has vanished in the

-greet, or speak or ask for forgiveness.
+forest without a word.
+She cursed her foolishness to not greet, or speak or ask for forgiveness.

 The next morning, Chitra laid aside her man’s clothing and wore anklets, bracelets and a purple red

 gown which embraced her unpleasing body.
 She fled on her quest to find Arjuna in the forest temple of

 Lord Shiva.

+Checkpoint: She speaks to Arjuna or she comes back to the palace without a word to him

 She approached Arjuna and confronted her desires.
-But Arjuna turned her down speaking of
+But Arjuna turned her down speaking of his vows of

+celibacy. (her Narration ends, back to story)

+Checkpoint: what does Chitra wish for?
+1) Impress him with Beauty, 2)Cast a Spell on him?
+Or…(more

+can be added)

-his vows of celibacy.
-Chitra cursed her herself and begged to Madana saying “the pride of my manlike
+Chitra cursed her herself and begged to Madana saying “the pride of my manlike strength is in vain, all

-strength is in vain, all my man’s training is crushed at your feet.
-O Lord teach me the art of Love, the
+my man’s training is crushed at your feet.
+O Lord teach me the art of Love, the power of the weak and

-power of the weak and weapon of the unarmed hand.
-Give me one single day of perfect beauty to win
+weapon of the unarmed hand.
+Give me one single day of perfect beauty to win over Arjuna and have

-over Arjuna and have one night of love with him.
+one night of love with him.

 Moved by her plea, Madana and Vasanta granted her wish not for a short span of a day, but for an